colak/txp-media-shortcode/README.md

 ## Introduction

 This textpattern shortcode draws inspiration from [Nicolas Morand's](https://github.com/NicolasGraph) oui_player plugin and tries to produce similar results using textapattern's native tags but also make the players [GDPR](https://gdpr-info.eu/) compliant.
 In the case of locally hosted media no cookie consent is required.
 This work was encouraged by [Stef Dawson](https://forum.textpattern.com/viewtopic.php?pid=324309#p324309), who first developed the smd_macro textpattern plugin which later became part of txp's core code thanks to Oleg Loukianov's reworking of the native `<txp:yield />` tag.
+Finally, many thanks are also due to [Michael K. Pate](https://github.com/michaelkpate) for the exhaustive testing which helped in the detection of numerous bugs.

 ## Dependencies